 How do I get rid of the smell?

 Patience is key here.
 After a few weeks, the smell will eventually disappear.
-You can speed up the process by adding essential oil into the mixture.
+You can speed up the process by adding essential oil to the mixture.

 Another interesting homemade waterproofing alternative involves using candle wax.
 Unlike the first method, you can use this one to waterproof natural fabrics such as cotton as well.